Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Domestic goose contains less Sodium (difference - 244mg)

-Which food is lower in Saturated Fat?
+Which food is lower in Saturated fat?

 Domestic goose

-Domestic goose is lower in Saturated Fat (difference - 1.27g)
+Domestic goose is lower in Saturated fat (difference - 1.27g)

 Which food is lower in Cholesterol?

-Chicken wing
+Chicken wings

 Which food is lower in glycemic index?

-Chicken wing
+Chicken wings

-Chicken wing is lower in glycemic index (difference - 0)
+Chicken wings is lower in glycemic index (difference - 0)

 Which food is cheaper?

-Chicken wing
+Chicken wings

-Chicken wing is cheaper (difference - $2)
+Chicken wings is cheaper (difference - $2)

 Which food contains less Sugar?